A “mistake fare” is when an airline or online travel agency (OTA) sells a ticket for significantly less than they intended.

-Here are some notable mistakes fares in the past few years:
+Here are some notable mistakes fares from just the last year:

 Mistake fares aren’t rare, but they’re not super common either.
 In the early 2010s, mistake fares were popping up three or four times a month.
 From 2017 and beyond, mistake fares have been less frequent, popping up once every four to six weeks on average.

-Because the savings on mistake fares can be so massive, they typically don’t last long when they do arise.
-Often times just a few hours at most, almost never a full 24 hours.
+Because the savings on mistake fares can be so massive, they typically don’t last long when they do arise: often times just a few hours at most, and almost never a full 24 hours.